-If you don’t have access to email, you can leave a message with the same details on 0114 2506800 and someone will call you back.
-Please note that messages are being picked up daily and then passed to the team to respond.
+If you do not have access to email, please leave a message with the same details as above on 0114 250 6800 and a member of the team will call you back.
+Messages are being picked up daily and then passed to the team to respond.

 Vision Support Service and Service for Deaf and Hearing-Impaired Children

-If you don’t have the direct number for your Teacher of the Deaf or Teacher of the Visually Impaired, or you’re not sure who to contact, or you have any general queries, please get in touch:
+If you have any concerns, please contact your Teacher of the Deaf or Teacher of the Visually Impaired.
+If you are not sure who to contact please get in touch with: